embrace-io/embrace-docs/content/react-native/integration/session-reporting.md

 ```
 {{< hint info >}}

-As useEffect does not block the render thread, unlike componentDidMount, it might be necessary to add a variable, eg isReady, to wait until all yours sideEffect are finished and the user is able to interact with the application
+As useEffect does not block the render thread, unlike componentDidMount, it might be necessary to add a variable such as isReady to wait until all your sideEffect are finished and the user is able to interact with the application.

 {{< /hint >}}
 {{< /tab >}}